KDE/homerun/README_MODELS.md

 Returns current number of rows.
 Most often it will simply return rowCount(QModelIndex()).

-### string path
+### PathModel path
-- access: read-write
+- access: read-only
 - mandatory: no
 Used for models which can be navigated through.
-Should start with "/".
+Returns a PathModel instance representing the position inside the model.

 ### array(string) arguments
 - access: read-write